 The new measures were announced by the government after business rate bills for 2020/21 had been issued by the council.
 Revised bills have been issued for businesses that have been granted the exemption for 2020/21.
 If you have not received the reduction and you think that you should be entitled to it, please get in touch with us by emailing email@example.com

 Additional information and guidance is available on the Gov.UK website

 State Aid law is the means by which the European Union regulates state funded support to business.
 If the award of relief is within the threshold of 200,000 euros over a rolling 3 year period and the business is compliant with De Minimis Regulations (EC 1407/2013), Discretionary Business Rate Relief can be granted.
 A Ratepayer can refuse relief by completing and returning a State Aid Form.

 In March 2020 the threshold has been increased temporarily to 800,000 euros to give more scope to governments to help address the financial consequences of the COVID-19 outbreak.

-Retail businesses with a rateable value of up to £51,000 will be eligible for a reduction of up to a third of their business rates in 2019/20 and 2020/21.
+With effect from 1 April 2019, retail businesses with a rateable value of up to £51,000 will be eligible for a reduction of up to a third of their business rates in 2019/20.
 The move, worth £955m nationally, was announced by the Chancellor in his October budget.
 Relief schemes will be operated by individual local authorities.

 Also confirmed was a £675m ‘Future High Streets Fund’ which aims to help flagging high streets to survive changes to shopping habits.
 More details will be released in the new year.